saf-dmitry/mdviewer/README.md

 ![](images/screenshot_02.png)

-Pressing the "t" key will expand the navigation pane showing the Table of Contents, and clicking the title of a heading will navigate to that section of the Preview.
+Pressing the "t" key will toggle the navigation pane showing the Table of Contents, and clicking the title of a heading will navigate to that section of the Preview.

 ## Choosing a Style